Belmont–Paul Women's Equality National Monument: Architecture

 American bond and some have no particular pattern.
 The principal facade, which faces Constitution Avenue, is three bays wide.
 The front door features sidelights and an overhead fanlight in a "peacock" design.
 A molded semicircular arch with keystone surmounts the fanlight.
 Paired stairs lead to a landing before the main entrance, while the basement is accessed by a door below the landing.
 A round brick arch doorway provides access to the below-landing space.

 A 1 1/2-story kitchen addition is attached to the northeast corner of the house on the north side.
 A one-story stable (which now serves as a library) is attached to the north side of the kitchen addition.
 These are 19th century additions to the structure.
 A 20th century addition, on the west side of the kitchen, forms an enclosed terrace.
 This terrace addition reaches to the south wall of the stable/library, helping to create and enclose the hall between the two additions.

 The double-hung windows on the principal facade on the first and second floors consist of a main panel three by three rectangular panes wide, with sidelight panels two over two vertical rectangular pane wide.
 Mullions divide the three panels.
 Each of these windows has a stone lintel with a circular bas-relief design in the corner, and false shutters.
 In the mansard roof at the front of the house are three gabled dormers.
 Each dormer is surrounded by decorative millwork with two dentils below, square Tuscan pillars with indents on either side, a lintel with the circular bas-relief, and a plain triangular pediment.

 Original windows on the other facades are double-hung, with main panels three by three rectangular panes wide.
 Each of these also has a stone lintel with circular bas-relief design.
 Windows added later lack the lintel.

 The interior floor plan is typical of an Adam Federalist house, with a center hall and two symmetrical rooms on either side.
 The third (or attic) floor consisted of a secondary suite, with kitchenette and full bathroom.
 Over the kitchen addition were two floors, each only three-quarters normal height.
 A narrow, spiral servants' stairs provides access to a bedroom and full bath on each floor above.

 Visiting the site

-Starting in January 2022, The Belmont–Paul Women's Equality National Monument is closed to the public for Phase II of its restoration.
-The monument will be undergoing renovations that include: restoration of all the exterior windows, repair damaged plaster, installation of new mechanical systems for climate control throughout the house, structural floor repairs, extension of fire sprinkler protection in the Library, installation of a new roof, and increasing the backyard storm water drainage capacity.
-This work is anticipated to take between 12 and 18 months to complete.
-This phase of restoration was funded via the Great American Outdoors Act (GAOA).

 The Belmont–Paul Women's Equality National Monument is located at 144 Constitution Avenue NE.
 The nearest Metro stop is Union Station.